 University of Virginia (UVA)

-Founded by Thomas Jefferson in 1819, the University of Virginia has been rated 26th overall, 3rd in public universities, 10th in research universities and 9th in career readiness by U.S. News and World Report.
+Founded by Thomas Jefferson in 1819, the University of Virginia (UVA) has been rated 26th overall, 3rd in public universities, 10th in research universities and 9th in career readiness by U.S. News and World Report.
 The University of Virginia online offers graduate and undergraduate degrees online or in a hybrid format as well as non-degree programs for students interested in self-improvement, personal growth, or career advancement courses.
 Students may also transfer up to 15 credits toward their degree from another accredited university.

 James Madison University (Madison)

 Founded in 1908, James Madison University has also been ranked in our list of the top ten southern universities.
 The school has online undergraduate and graduate degrees available for study at a low-cost high-value ratio that has been called an “impressive balance” by the Princeton Review.
 Madison in part receives its high ranking because of the resources that are available to students online.
 These tools include an online library, and online tutoring services specifically for math, science, writing and more.

 Mary Baldwin University (MBU)